Results day tales: getting into university if you didn't get the grades

 'When my English result wasn’t what I wanted it to be, I decided to ring some universities.
 York told me they had no places on Clearing but Nottingham offered me a place to study English.
 I was asked for an immediate answer on the phone or I would lose the place so I took a leap of faith and accepted the offer.
 Luckily, this was a great decision for me as I am really enjoying my course.
 My advice to other students is to go with the moment; everything happens very quickly and you just need to trust that it will work out.'

 Some universities focus on grades and others focus on UCAS points.
+It’s not just your main academic subjects that give you UCAS points – there are lots of other qualifications you could add in to increase your total.
 Danielle Poole used this to her advantage when she went through Clearing.

 'Although I missed my offers from Liverpool and Chester, the fact that I had taken general studies and ASNAD (Award Scheme Development and Accreditation Network) courses meant that I had enough UCAS points to study at the University of Gloucestershire, where I was ultimately offered a place.
 My advice is to research universities and Clearing before you get your results; I would have found it a lot easier to go into Clearing knowing a bit more about league tables and course satisfaction.'